VasilDimitroff/Design-Patterns-with-.NET/README.md

 Facade is a structural design pattern that provides a simplified interface to a library, a framework, or any other complex set of classes.

+The example is based on ASP.NET Core and .NET 8.

-To use the example you can send POST request with image in payload via Postman:
+To use it you can send POST request with image in payload via Postman:

 1. Start Postman
 2. Enter the URL and select POST request